 Now that we had chickens, we needed housing for them & fast!
-Thankfully the same family member who brought us the chickens also let us borrow one of their large rabbit cages & was kind enough to give us some feed.
+Thankfully my much younger half sister who brought us the chickens also let us borrow one of her large rabbit cages & was kind enough to give us some feed.
 Not knowing what to do with these girls, we put them in their cage & put them outside on the grass during the day while we planned the building of our girls new home.
 In the evening we brought them inside, cage & all to reside in the basement where they would be safe from predators.

 At the library, we checked out as many books on chickens we could get our hands on.
 Chickens In Your Backyard: A Beginner's Guide quickly became our favorite.
 We checked it out so often that we ended up buying a copy for ourselves!
 At home we pulled out past copies of Mother Earth News to view "Do it yourself" (DIY) chicken houses.
-We decided on a small ugly looking contraption & discussed our plans with a much more building savvy family member, Jen's Dad.
+We decided on a small ugly looking contraption & discussed our plans with my building savvy father.
 He promptly shot our plans down.
 "You want to do it right."
 He said.
 "You don't want to built this.
 It's a piece of crap."
-We looked at each other wide eyed, then looked back at the one with all the building brains.
+We looked at each other wide eyed, then looked back at my dad, the one with all the building brains.
 "Well.... we don't know what else to do & we don't want to spend a lot of money on a chicken house.
 We need it built right away!
 They can't live in a cage all day."
+I replied.
 We were frustrated by our lack of skills & time.
-Thankfully he offered his assistance.
+Thankfully my dad offered his assistance.

 We worried endlessly that our neighbors would complain about the racket.
 Much to our surprise & delight, they enjoyed the chickens & asked if they could bring their kids to see them.
 The kids were ecstatic.
 They had never seen a real live chicken before let alone touch one!